 He is also working on a general purpose Personal Productivity Site under the open source model.

 Lars Kurth had his first contact with the open source community in 1997 when he worked on various parts of the ARM toolchain.
-This experience led Lars to become a passionate open source enthusiast who worked with and for many open source communities over the past 15 years.
-Lars contributed to projects such as GCC, Eclipse, Symbian and Xen and became the open source community manager for Xen.org in 2011.
+This experience led him to become a passionate open source enthusiast who has worked with and for many open source communities over the past 15 years.
+Lars has contributed to projects including GCC, Eclipse, Symbian, and Xen and became the open source community manager for Xen.org in 2011.
 Lars is an IT generalist with a wide range of skills in software development and methodology.
-He is experienced in leading and building engineering teams and communities, as well as constructing marketing, product management, and change programs impacting 1000s of users.
-He has 17 years of industry experience in the infrastructure, tools and...
+He is experienced in building and leading engineering teams and communities, as well as constructing marketing, product management, and change programs impacting thousands of users.
+Lars has 17 years of industry experience in the infrastructure, tools,...
 Read More.

 Stuart is a hacker, author, and speaker living in the UK and working for Canonical building online services.
 Code and writings and (the occasional) rant are to be found at kryogenix.org; Stuart is to be found outside in the rain looking for the smoking area.

 Bruce was technical lead for the Solicitors Regulation Authority in the UK.
 He’s a member of the Web Standards Project and co-wrote and co-edited “Web Accessibility: Web Standards and Regualtory Compliance”.

 He now evangelises Open Web Standards for Opera Software.
 Previously, he was a tarot card reader in Istanbul, a volunteer pharmacist in Calucutta, tutor to a Thai princess and a movie actor in Bombay.